pstrsr/product-service/README.md

 layered architecture with minimal constraints for simplicity.

 On the other hand the feature to convert currencies and already foreseeable changes to the API, speak for the fact that this service will evolve into a more complex service.
+Managing the hierarchy of categories will require a decent amount of logic as well.

 #### Conclusion